Multipurpose Electric Kettle: Complete Guide for Indian Homes (2026)

 - Stability test -- the cooker will not tip over during normal pouring

 The InstaCuppa cooker has both auto shut-off and boil-dry protection.
-The 360-degree swivel base lets you lift and place the pot from any angle.
+The 360-degree swivel base lets you lift the pot from any angle.
+You can also place the pot from any angle.

 Energy and Cost Savings